BobBuildTool/bob/doc/manual/concepts.rst

 not shown in the picture.
 Environment variables are key-value-pairs of strings.
 They are passed as shell variables to the individual build steps.
-Tools are scripts or executables that are needed to produce the build result, e.g. compilers, image generator or post processing scripts.
-Consuming recipes of tools get the directory of the required tool added to their $PATH so that they are available for the build steps.
+Tools are scripts or executables that are needed to produce the build result, e.g. compilers, image generators or post processing scripts.
+Consuming recipes of tools get the directory of the required tool added to their ``$PATH`` so that they are available for the build steps.
 By explicitly defining the dependencies and required environment variables/tools of a recipe, Bob can track changes that influence the build result with a high degree of certainty.